 Once you have a clear scope of what the team is responsible for, you can set specific goals.
 Ensure that the goals are SMART goals: Specific, Measurable, Attainable, Relevant, and Time-bound.
 Be very clear about how each team member is contributing to each goal, and who is responsible for attaining each goal.
 You, as the leader, are accountable, but someone else on the team is most likely responsible for making it happen.

 Above all, make absolutely sure that you include timelines in your Team Charter.
 If you don’t include a time element in your goals, then they are just wishes, not goals.
 Moreover, the Team Charter should include a timeline of key milestones, deliverable due dates, communications, meetings, stage gates, and any other significant event that is imperative to the success of the team.

 Core Team Members, roles and responsibilities

 One particular area that doesn’t typically get much attention is the team agreement for how decisions will be made within the team.
-Will it be by consensus, by majority vote, by 2/3 majority vote, or does the team leader have final say after hearing input from the team?
-It’s so important to have this understanding up front, before any issues arise, so that everyone knows what to expect, and what their role is in the decision-making process.
+Will it be by consensus, by majority vote, by 2/3 majority vote, or does the team leader have the final say after hearing input from the team?
+It’s so important to have this understanding upfront, before any issues arise so that everyone knows what to expect, and what their role is in the decision-making process.